st4ple/splunk-netatmo-add-on/README.md

 $ splunk restart
 ````

-#### Via Splunk UI:
+#### via Splunk UI:

-Download the [ZIP directory of this repository](https://github.com/st4ple/splunk-netatmo-add-on/archive/master.zip) and upload it to your Splunk instance via `Apps->Manage Apps->Install App from File`.
+Download the [.zip directory of this repository](https://github.com/st4ple/splunk-netatmo-add-on/archive/master.zip) and upload it to your Splunk instance via

+`Apps -> Manage Apps -> Install App from File`.

 ## Configuration